trofimich/TwinCAT.OpenFramework/README.md

 - **Predefined device implementations**
   Includes digital and analog I/O; more standard device types such as axes are planned.

-- **Advanced exception handling**
-  An enhanced error management system that makes diagnostics easier by providing not only the message, but also the place and time the problem occurred.

 - **Automatic exception logging**
   The automation engine automatically catches exceptions and logs them.